aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 </div>
 The examples provided for social media and organizations are not exhaustive.
-They are intended to provide concrete examples that can be used to gauge the utility of further and future sites, as they arise or are discovered.
+They are intended to provide concrete examples that can be used to gauge the utility of further and future sites as they arise or are discovered.

 <a name="reading"></a>